John McVie: Fleetwood Mac

 With McVie now in Fleetwood Mac, the band recorded its first album, Fleetwood Mac, in the following months.
 The album was released in February 1968, and became an immediate national hit, establishing Fleetwood Mac as a major part in the English Blues movement.
 Fleetwood Mac started playing live gigs in blues clubs and pubs throughout England, and became a household name in the national blues circuit.
 In the next three years, the band scored a string of hits in the UK and also enjoyed success in continental Europe.

 Christine Perfect

 While on tour, Fleetwood Mac would often share venues with fellow blues band Chicken Shack.
 It was on one such occasion that McVie met his future first wife, the lead singer and piano player of Chicken Shack, Christine Perfect.
 Following a brief romance of only two weeks, McVie and Perfect got married with Peter Green as best man.
-With the couple being unable to spend much time together because of the constant touring with their bands, Christine (now McVie) quit Chicken Shack to become a housewife to spend more time with John.
+With the couple being unable to spend much time together because of the constant touring with their bands, Christine (now McVie) left Chicken Shack to become a housewife to spend more time with John.
 Following the departure of Peter Green from Fleetwood Mac in 1970, McVie successfully persuaded Christine to join him in Fleetwood Mac.